miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 5. Maintaining strict sequencing as per docstring requirements

 Would you like me to implement any other part or explain any section in more detail?

+## This Dragon...
+I mean LLM is Trained

+...at least until the next session at which time it's not.
+But then I just give it the ol Neo Kung Fu Download... **BAM!** Trained again.
+This is not prompt engineering.
+This is crash-course educations in which theoretical learning has no line of separation from practical application.
+Such is the nature of dragons in the information age.